krkn-chaos/cerberus/docs/config.md

     port: 8081                                           # http server port where cerberus status is published
     watch_nodes: True                                    # Set to True for the cerberus to monitor the cluster nodes
     watch_cluster_operators: True                        # Set to True for cerberus to monitor cluster operators
+    watch_terminating_namespaces: True                   # Set to True to monitor if any namespaces (set below under 'watch_namespaces' start terminating
     watch_url_routes:
     # Route url's you want to monitor, this is a double array with the url and optional authorization parameter
     watch_master_schedulable:                            # When enabled checks for the schedulable master nodes with given label.